paulbradish/awesome-digital-marketing/README.md

 * [Klipfolio](https://www.klipfolio.com/) - From custom dashboards and reports to self-serve exploration and analysis, this SaaS helps you centralize data and gives you the power to make decisions with confidence.

 ## Testing
-An important aspect of digital marketing, __testing__ gives you the ability to compare ad copy, hero images, personalization, UX, etc. to see what resonates best with your visitors.
-Have you ever heard the old adage "Always Be Selling?"... ours is "Always Be Testing".
+🧪An important aspect of digital marketing, __testing__ gives you the ability to compare ad copy, hero images, personalization, UX, etc. to see what resonates best with your visitors.
+Have you ever heard the old adage _"Always Be Closing?"_... ours is _"Always Be Testing"_.
 ### Testing Platforms
 * [Google Optimize](https://optimize.google.com/) - Offers A/B testing, website testing & personalization tools for small businesses to help deliver engaging customer experiences.
 Formerly known as Google Website Optimizer.
 * [Optimizely](https://www.optimizely.com/) - Provides A/B testing and multivariate testing tools, website personalization, and feature toggle capabilities, as well as web content management and digital commerce.